skillenza-com/MishMash-India-2020/mishmash/rules.md

 11. Teams must stop hacking once the time is up.
 However, teams are allowed to debug and make small fixes to their programs after time is up. e.g. If during demoing your hack you find a bug that breaks your application and the fix is only a few lines of code, it's okay to fix that.
 Making large changes or adding new features is not allowed.
 12. Projects that violate the Code of Conduct are not allowed.
 13. Teams can be disqualified from the competition at the organisers' discretion.
 Reasons might include but are not limited to breaking the Competition Rules, breaking the Code of Conduct, or other unsporting behaviour.
-14. Being an Open Source Hackathon, each and every project developed at Hacknight x.0 should be open source having appropriate License Documents to avoid any unauthorised use of the same.
+14. Being an Open Source Hackathon, each and every project developed at MishMash should be open source having appropriate License Documents to avoid any unauthorised use of the same.

 ## Judging Criteria

 Teams will be judged on these four criteria.
 Judges will weigh the criteria according to their discretion.
 During judging, participants should try to describe what they did for each criterion in their project.

-- __Technology:__ How technically impressive was the hack?
-Was the technical problem the team tackled difficult?
-Did it use a particularly clever technique or did it use many different components?
-Did the technology involved make you go "Wow"?
+- __Innovation__
-- __Design:__ Did the team put thought into the user experience?
-How well designed is the interface?
-For a website, this might be about how beautiful the CSS or graphics are.
-For a hardware project, it might be more about how good the human-computer interaction is (e.g. is it easy to use or does it use a cool interface?).
+- __Implementation of Azure Services__
 - __Completion:__ Does the hack work?
 Did the team achieve everything they wanted?
-- __Learning:__ Did the team stretch themselves?
-Did they try to learn something new?
-What kind of projects have they worked on before?
-If a team which always does virtual reality projects decides to switch up and try doing a mobile app instead, that exploration should be rewarded.
+- __Business Impact__

 These criteria will guide judges but ultimately judges are free to make decisions based on their gut feeling of which projects are the most impressive and most deserving.